emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 server replying with a PKCS7 TLV.
-The exchange below assumes that the EAP peer is authenticated in Phase 1, either via bi-directional certificate exchange, or some other TLS method such as a proof of knowledge (POL).
+The exchange below assumes that the EAP peer is authenticated in Phase 1, either via bi-directional certificate exchange, or some other TLS method such as a proof of knowledge (TLS-POK).
 The conversation will appear as follows:

 ~~~~
 ,----.                                             ,-------.